AdobeDocs/workfront-learn.en/help/workfront-dam/system-setup/system-setup-groups-and-users.md

 ## Groups and users review

-As you configure your [!UICONTROL Workfront DAM] system, it’s important to consider the roles that users and groups play in the big picture.
+As you configure your [!UICONTROL Workfront DAM] system, it's important to consider the roles that users and groups play in the big picture.

 Groups control access to asset folders in [!UICONTROL Workfront DAM].
 Group settings also control what users can do with the assets (view, download, edit, etc.) they have permission to access.

-When creating groups, it’s vital to keep in mind what asset folders the members of that group will need access to in [!UICONTROL Workfront DAM].
+When creating groups, it's vital to keep in mind what asset folders the members of that group will need access to in [!UICONTROL Workfront DAM].

 Users are the individuals who have logins to [!UICONTROL Workfront DAM].
 A user cannot access anything in [!UICONTROL Workfront DAM] unless they are assigned to a group.
 Users can belong to more than one group, depending on their needs.